Bolibompa: 1987–2014

-2015-Present
+2015–present

 The show underwent major changes in January 2015.
 The production moved away from the old set to a new one featuring the Bolibompa dragon's house.
 The dragon itself was made more prominent.
 The goal of these changes was to appeal to pre-schoolers.
 The evening broadcast is shortened to 30 minutes and the morning broadcast, which used to go under the name Bolibompa as well was renamed to Morgonshowen (Literally the morning show).

 Morgonshowen consisted, just like Bolibompa, of other children's programmes interspersed with short segments from the host.
 These segments included a daily dressing race and toothbrushing, the intention being that children would follow along before school or pre-school.
 In 2019 Morgonshowen stopped broadcasting with the same children's programs being broadcast at the same time without Morgonshowen as a frame.
 SVT cited decreasing viewer figures and most children watching their content digitally as reasons for the change.

 Since 2015 Bolibompa has also launched several spin-off shows such as Bolibompa: Draken och äggmysteriet ("The dragon and the eggmystery"), Bolibompa Baby and Bolibompa: Prinsessorna och Pruttas hämnd ("The princesses and Pruttas revenge").
 To differentiate the show previously known as just Bolibompa it was renamed Bolibompa: Drakens trädgård ("The dragon's garden").
 Drakens trädgård was produced until 2017 after which it has been doing reruns.
 As a replacement came Drakens hotell ("The dragon's hotel") where the dragon started to talk.
 In 2021 a new short lived concept was introduced, Bolibompaklubben ("The Bolibompa club").
 It was a show where the dragon interacts with children both in person and through video chat, recordings, sent in drawings and more.
 Bolibompaklubben was cancelled at the end of 2022 bringing the main evening segment to an end.
 As a consequence, new programs in the Bolibompa universe were created, primarily for SVT Play, with the main Bolibompa brand leaving linear television after 35 years on air.